Chloe Richards: Storylines

 At an end of term HSC party, Chloe is raped while walking along the beach.
 The trauma effects her greatly causing her to cut her hair shorter and have nightmares about shooting Curtis.
 Alex Bennett (Nick Freedman) finds Chloe's shoe on the beach and is later arrested as a suspect, However, he is later released due to lack of evidence.
 Colin Parker, a man matching the description of the rapist, is brought to trial but Chloe fails to recognise him in the courtroom and he is freed but shot dead by an angry Max.
 Chloe and Curtis split amicably after several months and Chloe begins receiving counselling from Brad Cooper (Bruce Samazan).
 Chloe falls for Brad and they go away for Christmas but Brad's true colours are revealed and Chloe, upon realising he is her rapist, tries to flee.
 Brad hotly pursues her but catches his leg in a dog trap, which he had used to stop Chloe from escaping.
-Chloe rolls up the window of the car and hides until morning.
-Constable Terri Garner (Alyson Standen) and Travis Nash (Nic Testoni) arrive on the scene and Brad is arrested and transferred to a psychiatric hospital after having his leg amputated due to severe blood loss.
+Badly hurt and now powerless, Brad begs Chloe to help him while trying to claim that he does love her, but Chloe calls him out for his actions of raping her and being responsible for her father's imprisonment, adding further that Max should've shot him instead of Colin, and denounces him as a sick man before walking away, leaving Brad trapped and unable to get out of his own trap.
+Chloe rolls up the window of the car and hides until morning, where Constable Terri Garner (Alyson Standen) and Travis Nash (Nic Testoni) arrive on the scene to rescue her, while Brad is arrested and transferred to a psychiatric hospital after having his leg amputated due to severe blood loss.
 Chloe is finally able to put the ordeal behind her.

 When Chloe kisses Jesse McGregor (Ben Unwin), her foster sister, Selina Roberts' (Tempany Deckert) boyfriend, it causes tension between the girls in the house.
 Jesse and Chloe have a brief dalliance which does not last as Jesse still loves Selina.
 Chloe then has a one-night stand with doctor Lachlan Fraser (Richard Grieve) and becomes pregnant with his child.
 Most Summer Bay residents assume Jesse is the father but Selina figures out Lachlan is.
 Lachlan develops feelings for Chloe but Lachlan's mother Diana (Kerry McGuire) is horrified when she learns about Chloe's pregnancy and threatens to reveal her drug past unless she stays away from Lachlan.
 Irene records a conversation between Chloe and Diana and plays it to Lachlan, who orders Diana to leave their lives.